klbjklbj/TimeBanker/README.md

 ### To install on a local machine

 ```
-git clone https://github.com/Zhangjt9317/Project-2-Armadillos.git ## clone the repo to the local machine
+git clone https://github.com/klbjklbj/TimeBanker.git ## clone the repo to the local machine

-cd Project-2-Armadillos ## switch the directory to the downloaded repo
+cd TimeBanker ## switch the directory to the downloaded repo

 npm install ## install the packages

-An SQL Schema is included in the Models folder for the database
+An SQL Schema is included in the Models folder for recreating the database

 ```